Learn about Safari privacy and Safari security in this free lesson.

 Safari has several security features, including security indicators and malware protection.
 Because of its advanced security features, Safari offers a safe browsing experience.
 Safari also allows you to control what information you share online, keeping your personal information private.

-Check out the video below to learn the basics of security and privacy in Safari.
+Watch the video below to learn the basics of privacy and security in Safari.

 Whenever you navigate to an encrypted website, Safari will display a security indicator to the left of the web address in the address bar.